 Welcome to the Bere Regis Parish Council Website

 We aim to bring you the latest news and information from Bere Regis Parish Council.
-The Parish Council meets on the 2nd Thursday of each month at 7pm in the Drax Hall.
+The Parish Council meets on the 2nd Thursday of each month at 7pm in the Drax Hall (next meeting 11th September)

 Useful village information, such as about libraries and bus services can be found here.